Jain-Rachit/ERFNet-SSD/README.md

 # ERFNet-SSD
-Implementation of ERFNet as an encoder and SSD as a decoder using Tensorflow.
+Implementation of ERFNet as an encoder and SSD as a decoder for object detection using Tensorflow.